little-Dave/Mod2_eventFlare/README.md

 -----------------------------------------------------------------------------------------------------------------------

 **Our app is on Heroku!
-Save time and check it out at the link below!**
+Save time and check it out at the link below:**

 Check it out on Heroku:
 https://powerful-eyrie-94140.herokuapp.com/